-Whether STAP cells are real or baloney, much went wrong with the actual STAP cell Nature papers and the research reported in them.
+Whether STAP cells are real or baloney, much went wrong with the actual STAP cell Nature papers and the research reported in them by Obokata and her co-authors.

 Who is responsible for these two deeply flawed papers?